General Agentic Planning Through Simulative Reasoning with World Models: Experiments

-\paragraph{Analysis of Reasoning Ability} To compare the reasoning abilities of autoregressive and world-model planners within our architecture, we visualize the percentage of correct responses vs number of constraints in Figure~\ref{fig:reasoning-analysis}.
-As the questions in FlightQA are generated based on iteratively expanded constraint lists, this analysis should faithfully reflect the effect of increasing constraints while controlling for other confounders such as specific constraint sets.
-Based on our data samples, world model planning shows consistent advantage over autoregressive planning as we increase the number of constraints, showing signs of improved reasoning ability.
+\paragraph{Analysis of Compositional Robustness} To evaluate how well simulative reasoning handles increasing compositional complexity, we visualize the percentage of correct responses vs. the number of constraints in Figure~\ref{fig:reasoning-analysis}.
+As the questions in FlightQA are generated based on iteratively expanded constraint lists, this analysis faithfully reflects the effect of increasing complexity while controlling for other confounders such as specific constraint sets.
+Simulative reasoning shows a consistent advantage over the reactive policy as the number of constraints increases, suggesting that the benefit stems from generalizable counterfactual evaluation rather than task-specific tuning.
 The performance for both methods decreases with more constraints initially but then increases sharply at 7 constraints before dropping again, which may reflect memorization in the backend LLM or implicit constraints in questions with fewer explicit constraints.